 Comparison of the calculated and experimental spectra indicates that the quantum corrections improve significantly the agreement with experiment.
 Both the line shapes and the intensity ratios of the peaks in the quantum corrected spectrum are closer to those in the measured spectrum.
-In particular, the peak around 360 nm has improved remarkably.
 This clearly indicates that including quantizations can significantly enhance the agreement with the experiments.
 The 20-30 nm discrepancies in the prediction of peak maxima, however, have not been improved.
 We attribute this to the limitation of the functional employed in the TDDFT calculations.
+Two additional remarks are warranted however regarding the broadenings: one is that global hybrid functionals (such as B3LYP employed here) tend to yield spurious excitations which may cause further broadening (analogous ensemble spectra calculated by the CAM-B3LYP functional featuring range separation are given in the SI).
+The other is that the experimental band around 520 nm is vibronically broadened as demonstrated by the comparison with the experimental emission spectrum given in the SI of Ref.
+28.

 The functional tests showed that within the singlepoint approach both functionals B3LYP and M06 performed equally well.
-In the following we explore their performance for calculating the ensemble spectra.
+In the following we compare their performance for calculating the ensemble spectra.
 The spectra of the two classical ensembles shown in Fig. 9 are quite similar, only a blueshift of 10-30 nm can be noticed in the M06 spectrum relative to B3LYP.
 The GSTA correction preserves this shift but the quantization broadens the bands by blurring together the smaller peaks for smoother spectra.
 Comparison of the two theoretical curves with experiment shows that the B3LYP functional does a better job in the visible region, whereas the experimental peak around 360 nm is slightly better approximated by the M06 functional.
 Interestingly, for this single experimental peak both functionals predict a composite band: an additional shoulder is computed for the quantized trajectories (at 330-340 nm) which, however, appears as a well-separated peak for the classical ensemble.

 Figure 9.
-Comparison of the spectra calculated with B3LYP and M06 functionals for Acr in ACN solvent.
+Comparison of the spectra calculated with B3LYP and M06 functionals for $\bf Acr$ in ACN solvent.

-Fig. 10 displays the spectra for the mesityl-acridinium salt Acs calculated for the classical and the GSTA trajectories with the B3LYP functional.
-As the experimental spectral line shape is not available for Acs (only peak locations at 375 and 420 nm), only the two ensemble computations (classical and quantized) are compared.
+Fig. 10 displays the spectra for the mesityl-acridinium salt $\mathbf{Acs}$ calculated for the classical and the GSTA trajectories with the B3LYP functional.
 We see again the broadening effect of the quantum corrections for both peaks around 450 nm and 360 nm and a hardly noticable redshift of the peak around 360 nm.
-The inset convincingly shows that the variation of the kernel widths cannot be responsible for the pronounced broadening featured by the quantized spectra, because a ca. 30 % variation in the employed kernel width yields only marginal spectral changes.
+The inset convincingly shows that the variation of the kernel widths cannot be responsible for the pronounced broadening featured by the quantized spectra, because a ca.~30~% variation in the employed kernel width yields only marginal spectral changes.